 One resource you can utilize is Salud America!’s “Juntos, We Can Stop COVID-19” campaign.
-This digital communication campaign aims to help Latino families take action to slow the spread of coronavirus.
+This campaign aims to help Latino families take action to slow the spread of coronavirus.

 The #JuntosStopCovid campaign features bilingual, culturally relevant fact sheets, infographics, and video role model stories to encourage Latinos to change their public health behaviors, including getting the vaccine when available.

 Share the campaign with your friends, family, and colleagues!